 And that was the idea behind the first Ikea catalogs staged in a world without the internet and very few TVs.
 It was an ingenious solution (but not exactly original) to reach many potential customers and “lower the friction” of purchasing products.

-Also, for people living in remote areas of Sweden, the catalogs represented variety and style delivered to their doors.
+Also, for people living in remote areas of Sweden in those days, the catalogs represented variety and style delivered to their doors.

 An influencer in this regard can be anyone with a significant network, or “following,” of people and/or authority in a particular field.